rlt3/Dialogue/README.md

 ## How do I use this?

-Once you have it compile, Dialogue expects a lua file I typically call `stage.lua`.
-I call it the stage because that's where I define my Dialogue.
+Once you have it compiled, Dialogue expects a Lua file I typically call `stage.lua`.
+I call it the stage because that's where I define my Actors for a Dialogue.
 Look at the two "crash-courses" above or into `spec/stage.lua` for a quick and dirty example of how that's done.

     ./dialogue stage.lua

-This will boot up and interpreter and spin up the Dialogue you've created.
+This will boot up the interpreter and spin up the Dialogue you've created.

 ## <a name="future"></a>Plans for the future?